 A do-it-yourself approach is definitely an alternative, but it requires a knowledge and understanding of finance.
 Not to mention, it takes a lot of time.
 But the most challenging part of doing it yourself is deciding on all the assumptions that are key to understanding your prospects in retirement, like returns, retirement spending needs, social security, inflation, taxes and many other variables.
 Some might have the time and financial acumen to work all of that out, but the reality is most people don’t.

 Making assumptions about retirement requires a lot of heavy lifting, so you want to make sure you or your planner are focused on the right things.
-At Wealthfront we built Path, our financial planning service, to ensure that your retirement plan is, indeed, based on the right things for you.
+At Wealthfront we built Path, our financial planning advice engine, to ensure that your retirement plan is, indeed, based on the right things for you.
 With Path the assumptions we consider are based on academic research and best practices, designed by our research team to help take that burden off of our clients.
 But while the combination of our PhDs and software make retirement planning easy, it’s always a good idea to understand what those important assumptions are and how to consider them when it comes to your retirement.
 Today we’ll walk you through the assumptions we consider and why they are are important.

 If you intend to keep your current lifestyle in retirement it’s important to know how much you are spending today, as well as how your spending is likely to change in retirement.
 To do that we aggregate data from your linked accounts and use that information to estimate how much you spend now.
-We also rely on an extensive set of machine learning models to classify your transactions before producing the estimates of monthly spending our clients see on Path.
+We also rely on an extensive set of machine learning models to classify your transactions before producing the estimates of monthly spending our clients see on their plans.
 After we have an estimate of your current spending, we use data from the Consumer Expenditure Survey (used by academics for research on spending behavior) to estimate how much spending changes as people get older and retire.
 This allows you to have an accurate figure of what a person like yourself on average would need in retirement.
 It also saves you a ton of time.